Table of Contents

 - Material: Do you want a soft, flexible dog frisbee, or are you looking for rigid plastic?
 Either is fine, but the material needs to be durable.
 A cheap plastic frisbee from the toy section of a department store ISN’T suitable.
 It’ll shatter in your dog’s teeth, and they might swallow the pieces or cut their mouth.

 - Size: Larger dogs handle most dog frisbees without a problem.
 If you have a small breed dog, though, you need to think about the width and weight of the disc.
 Can your dog catch and carry the frisbee without a problem?

 - Color: Most dog frisbees come in bright colors for visibility.
 Make sure you select a color or pattern that’ll work best for you.

 - Flotation: If you’re near any kind of water, you need to make sure your dog frisbee floats.
 Even if your dog can swim, your dog may have trouble retrieving it if the disc sinks to the bottom of the pool.
 (And guess who gets to recover it then)

 While you’ll see the word pop up on many brands, please retain this one fact:

 There is NO SUCH THING as an indestructible dog frisbee!

-No matter how much you spend, or how durable the materials may be, every disc gives out eventually.
-Please don’t fall for the hype.
+No matter how much you spend or how durable the materials may be, every disc gives out eventually.
+So please don’t fall for the hype.